MadibaGroup/2024-zkFBA/K Drafts/FinteQC.md

 *Knowledge Soundness:* It is computationally impossible for a prover to generate a valid proof for a false statement [13].

 Our protocol leverages PLONK (Permutations over Lagrange-bases for Oecumenical Noninteractive arguments of Knowledge), a type of zk-SNARK proof system [14].
-PLONK provides a Universal Trusted Setup, allowing a single ceremony to generate parameters that support any circuit up to a certain size bound [].
+PLONK provides a Universal Trusted Setup, allowing a single ceremony to generate parameters that support any circuit up to a certain size bound.
 This flexibility is vital for dynamic financial markets where auction parameters and asset classes may change frequently [14].

 ----------------------------

 ## 5. Protocol Specification: An Off-Chain Verifiable FBA

-Zeequent implements the off-chain FBA matching process to maintain the required low-latency performance.
+Zeequent implements the FBA matching process to maintain the required low-latency performance.
 The specialist computes the clearing price on private infrastructure and then generates a zk-SNARK proof of correctness.
 The protocol represents the order book as arrays (prices, bids, asks, and depths) interpolated into polynomials over an evaluation domain $H = \{1, \omega, \dots, \omega^{n-1}\}$.

 ### 5.1 Accumulator and Range Constraints